jbdigitalgeek/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is essentially code with purpose, or I believe Josh used "meaningful code" It is HTML that arranges the webpage, and/or designates what each item is.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block will cause the boxes to stack, while inline can be put next to eachother.
+Block also respects top and bottom margins, whereas inline does not.

 3. What are the 4 areas of the box model?

+margin, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross-Axis

 5. Explain why git is valuable to a team of developers.

+Git is important to allow the individual teams to work on their respective assignments while cohesivly building a product, thus avoiding any crossover coding issues.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.